-As soon as you have seen your surgeon, begin working on the following: Consult a physiotherapist or fitness instructor for an exercise program Begin a healthy eating plan.
-Contact your family doctor if: pain is altering your sleep, appetite or activity. difficulty walking due to severe pain or unsteadiness. feeling depressed or sad for longer than two weeks. having trouble dressing, bathing, preparing food, etc. prepare your home for easy use and safety.
+As soon as you have seen your surgeon, begin working on the following:

+Consult a physiotherapist or fitness instructor for an exercise program

+Begin a healthy eating plan.

+- Contact your family doctor if: - pain is altering your sleep, appetite or activity. - difficulty walking due to severe pain or unsteadiness. - feeling depressed or sad for longer than two weeks. - having trouble dressing, bathing, preparing food, etc. - prepare your home for easy use and safety.

 Consider who will support you when you go home.
 You will need someone in your home for the first 72 hours and then available for 10 to 14 days until you can move around easily.

-3 r nonths prior to surgery: Make plans with your support person.
+3 months prior to surgery:

+Make plans with your support person.

 Have a check up with your family doctor and have your hemoglobin checked.
 If you have any medical issues, see your specialist to ensure that you are in the best possible shape.

 Take any iron supplements ordered by your doctor.
-Eat iron rich foods
+Eat iron rich foods.

+Complications-How to Prevent them

+1 week before surgery:

-Get all required equipment.
+- Get all required equipment.

-Pack clothing for hospital stay.
+- Pack clothing for hospital stay.

-Confirm support person will be available on discharge
+- Confirm support person will be available on discharge